 Orthodox Christianity began during what we call the Apostolic Age.
 On the day of Pentecost (c.
 33 A.D.), the Holy Spirit descended upon the Apostles in Jerusalem.
 After witnessing the Apostles’ preaching, 120 believers gathered to create the first Christian church.
 Not long after this, Christ’s Disciples continued their missionary efforts throughout the world, starting churches in Antioch, Alexandria, Ephesus, Constantinople, and elsewhere throughout the eastern Roman Empire.
-These churches were, and still are, what we now call the Eastern Orthodox Church.
+These churches were, and still are, what we now call the Orthodox Church.

-The Eastern Orthodox Church was and is the original Christian Church.
+The Orthodox Church was and is the original Christian Church.
 She wrote, compiled and canonized the Holy Scriptures.
 She formulated the dogmas of the Faith that all Christians believe.
 And she preserves the Traditions passed down to her by the Apostles themselves, remaining largely unchanged to this day.
 In other words, Orthodoxy has an organic and continuous nearly 2,000-year history spanning from the Apostolic Age to the present.
 Every Christian community in existence can trace their history back to the Orthodox Church.
 Today, Orthodoxy has a presence all over the world, including the United States and Canada, Eastern Europe, England and Western Europe, South America, Mexico, Guatemala, Indonesia, Japan, China, Kenya, Uganda, and Tanzania.